 Healing by Design

-In my endeavours to clarify and justify my needs for a particular clinical space, my research identified a few important factors to set up a therapy room.
+In my endeavors to clarify and justify my needs for a particular clinical space, my research identified a few important factors to set up a therapy room.
+A desirable therapy space should ideally contain:

 • A window for natural light